zsoltszakaly/tensorflowforpascal/README.md

 tf_utils (in examples) is a very simple utility unit, to add useful little functions.

+mnist  (in examples) is an example how to solve MNIST using the above interfaces, wrappers, etc.

 Please let me know if you find it useful, if you find bugs or if you want to contribute.